 By Capt.
 Rick Burns

 There was a time when most of Florida enjoyed Scallop harvesting.
-I believe one of the main reasons it doesn’t now is because of the coastal growth, development and population in other areas of the state which unfortunately brings with it, less habitat and sometimes lesser water quality.
-Scallops must have good water quality and grass beds to populate, grow, and thrive, and these few areas still have these features that are vital to these tasty morsels.
+I believe one of the main reasons it doesn’t now is because of coastal growth, development and population in other areas of the state which unfortunately brings with it, less habitat and sometimes lesser water quality.
+The legal Bay Scallop Zone is from the Pasco/Hernando County line north to Mexico Bay Canal in Bay County.

-Here are some guidelines to insure a happy trip out for the “white gold of the gulf ”.
+Here are some guidelines to insure a happy trip out for the scallops.
 First off, it can be quite busy at the ramp, on the river, and out at the picking’ grounds.
 Please, please remember to be respectful, and cautious when navigating in and around these waters.
 And no B.W.I’s!
 Secondly, the season runs from July 1 thru Sept.
 24th.
 Third- the preliminary reports are very good!
 There are plenty of scallops for adequate collections this season.

 Legal Requirements: If you’re between 16 and 65, you must have a current saltwater fishing license to harvest scallops.
 Unless you are fishing (scalloping) with a for-hire vessel – a guide, that has a valid vessel license.
 And you can check with your marina, but most of them don’t allow rental vessels to go as far out to where the scallop grounds are.
 Recreational harvesters are limited to 2 gallons of whole bay scallops in the shell, or 1 pint of scallop meat per person, per day.
 In addition, no more than 10 gallons of whole scallops or ½ gallon of meats may be possessed aboard any vessel at any time.
 A “diver’s down” flag (20”x24”) must be displayed from your boat when divers are in the water.
 Law enforcement is concerned about safety and doesn’t play, so don’t forget it, and display it.